zonglun99/CS4211-tennis/README.md

 5. Move the `pcsp_out` folder back to either the model folder.

 ### Evaluating model with betting simulation
-1. Run the command below to generate output.csv file containing all the winning probabilities for a set of players.
+1. Run the command below to generate an `output.csv` file containing all the winning probabilities for a set of players.
 ```
 python3 extract_MDP.py
 ```
-2. Check the naming of the csv file in `Betting_Simulation.py`, making sure that it is `output.csv`.
+2. Check the naming of the CSV file in `Betting_Simulation.py`, making sure that it is `output.csv`.
 3. Run the command below `python3 Betting_Simulation.py` to get the evaluation results.
 ```
 python3 extract_MDP.py